build-on-aws/content/foundational/which-data-storage-option-do-i-choose/index.md

 Block storage is the choice where applications need direct I/O access and optimized for high throughput of data read/write.
 It provides durability by storing data redundantly and can be directly attached to a host server.

 File storage is a general purpose storage solution that fulfills most business requirements by providing a shared file system accessible by business applications.
-It is available globally, and has the similar durability and security features as the block storage it is built on.
+It is available globally, and has the same durability and security features as the block storage it is built on.